bw-math/bw-math/source/notes/probability/02_CONDITIONAL.rst

 	A fair, two-sided coin with heads and tails on either side is placed into a box alongside a double-sided coin that has heads on both sides.
 You select a coin at random from the box and, without looking at which coin you picked, flip it.
 If the coin lands on heads, what is the probability you selected the two-sided coin?

-.. note:: Solution #1: Application of Conditional Probability Formula
+.. topic:: Solution #1: Application of Conditional Probability Formula

 	Before solving the problem, first define the :ref:`sample space <sample_space>` and identify the events that correspond to its various outcomes.